raiden-network/raiden-contracts/README.rst

     # The Solidity source of this version is unknown on Etherscan.
     # See https://github.com/raiden-network/raiden-contracts/issues/543
     contracts_version = '0.3._'

-    # Other contract versions like ``'0.6.0'`` do not work.
-Contract versions
-    # become available when anybody requests, or when there is a mainnet
-    # deployment.

     manager = ContractManager(contracts_precompiled_path(contracts_version))
     compiled_contract_data = manager.get_contract(CONTRACT_TOKEN_NETWORK_REGISTRY)